cr0mll/cyberclopaedia/Notes/Reverse Engineering/Program Anatomy/Registers.md

 # Registers
 Registers are value containers which reside on the CPU and not in RAM.
 They are small in size and some have special purposes.
-You may store both addresses and values in registers and depending on the instruction used, the data inside will be interpreted in a different way - this is commonly called an *addressing mode*.
+You may store both addresses and values in registers and depending on the instruction used the data inside will be interpreted in a different way - this is commonly called an *addressing mode*.

 In x86 Intel assembly (i386), the registers are 32 bits (4 bytes) in size and some of them are reserved: